martaksiazek/powerbi-portfolio/lego-set-explorer/README.md

 - Filter LEGO sets by theme group, theme and age range
 - Explore individual set details
 - View average price and number of pieces
-- Navigate to a detailed analysis page
+- Navigate to a decemposition tree page
-- Use a decomposition tree to explore the data
+- Use decomposition tree to explore the data
 - Reset all filters with one click

 ## Tools used